- Donate Now

 various routes, 0.3 to 1 mile to summit — easy to moderate

 The Balch Hill Natural Area includes several trail routes to the summit where you can take in the views of Moose Mountain, Mount Ascutney and Gile Mountain.
 Long a favorite site for bird watching, you’ll pass through diverse habitats of mixed hardwoods, pines and hemlock while you head uphill on easy to moderate terrain.
 Picnicking in the open hilltop pasture is always a great treat.
-The Hanover Conservation Council, in partnership with the Town of Hanover and Dartmouth College, manages 8 trails and the summit meadow on the Balch Hill property.
+The Hanover Conservancy, in partnership with the Town of Hanover and Dartmouth College, manages 8 trails and the summit meadow on the Balch Hill property.
 Balch Hill has trails that provide access to the summit from every direction.
 Please see map for trail details.

 Trailhead parking for:

 - Grasse Road Trail at the intersection of Grasse Rd. and Trescott Road.